bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 {% endhighlight %}

 In the `drawYome` function above we just draw the walls of the Yome and then draw all the features.
-You notice that I also rotate the drawing a half a slice.
+You'll notice that I also rotate the drawing a half a slice.
 This is because I like having the flat sides lined up with the sides rectilinear universe of the webpage.